Running a paid Discord community sounds straightforward on paper.

 3. Automated Welcome and Onboarding Flow

-After access is granted, the system automatically sends the new member a personalised welcome message directly in Discord.
+After access is granted, the system automatically sends the new member a personalised welcome DM in Discord.
 The message includes a clear orientation, links to key channels, an explanation of how the community is structured, and answers to the most common questions new members ask.

 4. Subscription Expiry and Automatic Role Removal